Diagnosis

 It means turning recommendations into ownership, timing, acceptance criteria and measurable follow-up.

-Large websites with engineering support, many URLs and a need for structured organic visibility tracking are a better fit.
+Websites with technical, content and reporting needs with engineering support, many URLs and a need for structured organic visibility tracking are a better fit.

 Google Search Console, GA4, crawl data, key page types, technical workflow context and current goals are usually needed.